Transparenx/transparenx/README.md

 ## Features
 ------------

-### 1. Tax Payment Portal
+### 1. Donation Portal

-- **Income Entry**: Users can input the amount of taxes they pay.
+- **Donation Entry**: Donors can submit their contributions to the NGO.
-- **Confidential Transactions**: All transactions from users are processed using differential privacy to protect individual financial information.
+- **Confidential Transactions**: All donations are processed securely, protecting donor privacy.
-- **Government Pool**: All funds collected are pooled together, ensuring that individual contributions remain confidential.
+- **Donation Pool**: All funds are pooled, ensuring transparency in how donations are managed.

-### 2. Gov-Spending Tracker Portal
+### 2. NGO Spending Tracker Portal

-- **Public Allocation**: The distribution of funds from the government pool to various development projects is made publicly available.
+- **Public Allocation**: The distribution of donations to various projects (e.g., health initiatives, emergency relief) is made publicly available.
-- **Project Tracking**: Users can view where their taxes are being allocated, focusing on state, local, or federal development projects.
+- **Project Tracking**: Donors and the public can view how funds are allocated to specific projects, such as those run by WHO.
-- **Transparency**: Our system provides clear insights into government spending, enhancing accountability and transparency.
+- **Transparency**: The system provides clear insights into NGO spending, enhancing trust and accountability.

 ### Privacy and Security

-- **Differential Privacy**: We ensure that individual transactions are protected and cannot be reverse-engineered to identify specific users.
+- **Donor Privacy**: Individual donor information is protected and not publicly disclosed.
-- **Public Data**: Only the aggregated funds and their allocations are publicly visible, maintaining the privacy of individual contributors.
+- **Public Data**: Only aggregated donation amounts and their allocations are visible, maintaining donor confidentiality.

 ### Focus

-- **State, Local, and Federal Projects**: Our system is designed to track expenditures on development projects at these levels, excluding larger agencies like the FBI, CIA, and NSA.
+- **NGO Projects**: The system is designed to track expenditures on health, education, and relief projects, with WHO as a prime example.
-- **Dual Currency Support**: The system accommodates both traditional currency and digital coins, though the coins themselves do not hold intrinsic value within the system.
+- **Multi-Currency Support**: Donations can be made in both traditional and digital currencies.

 ## Goals
 --------

-- **Enhance Transparency**: We aim to provide citizens with a clear view of how their taxes are being used.
+- **Enhance Transparency**: Provide donors with a clear view of how their contributions are used.
-- **Protect Privacy**: We safeguard individual financial information through differential privacy.
+- **Protect Donor Privacy**: Safeguard individual donor information.
-- **Promote Accountability**: We encourage responsible government spending by making allocations publicly accessible.
+- **Promote Accountability**: Encourage responsible NGO spending by making allocations publicly accessible.

 ## Usage
 -----

-We intend for this project to be used by individuals and government entities seeking to improve transparency and accountability in tax expenditure tracking.
-It offers a unique blend of privacy protection and public oversight, making it suitable for state, local, and federal development projects.
+This project is intended for NGOs, donors, and oversight bodies seeking to improve transparency and accountability in donation management.
+It offers a unique blend of privacy protection and public oversight, making it suitable for organizations like WHO and similar NGOs.

 ## Accountability Framework
 -------------------------

 Our project is built around an accountability framework that ensures:

-- **Transparency in Spending**: Clear visibility into how funds are allocated.
+- **Transparency in Spending**: Clear visibility into how donations are allocated.
-- **Public Oversight**: Citizens can monitor and provide feedback on government spending.
+- **Public Oversight**: Donors and the public can monitor and provide feedback on NGO spending.
-- **Responsible Governance**: Encourages government entities to manage funds responsibly and efficiently.
+- **Responsible Governance**: Encourages NGOs to manage funds responsibly and efficiently.

 ## Accessible Portals
 -------------------

-- **Admin Portal**: Accessible for administrative tasks and oversight.
+- **Admin Portal**: For NGO administrators to manage and oversee donations and spending.
-- **Transaction Portal**: Accessible for users to file their taxes.
+- **Donation Portal**: For donors to make contributions.
-- **Financial transaction Visualizer**: Accessible for users to keep a track of where the tax money is being disbursed.
+- **Financial Transaction Visualizer**: For tracking how donations are disbursed to projects.

 ## Demo
 -------------------